leahsteinberg/co/README.md

  When you add a character, you tell WoOT what you just did `Insert 'b' 4`, and it will spit out a `WChar`.

- Send this WChar to all the peers and they will **integrate** it in.
+ Send this WChar to all the peers and they will **integrate** it in to the list of WChars that represents their version of the document.

  Integration is where the conflict-free stuff happens.